WesleyAC/blog/_posts/2020-09-14-robert-martin.md

 Leaving aside the gatekeeping of telling people to "quit your job and never think about being a programmer again," this opinion is obviously ridiculous.
 He says earlier in the very same blog post:

-> \[Scala and Kotlin\] have integrated some functional characteristics.
+> \[Swift and Kotlin\] have integrated some functional characteristics.
 For example, they both have lambdas.
 This is a good thing, in general.
 The more we learn about functional programming, the better.

 Why is functional programming different from static typing?
 He provides essentially no justification for this — by his logic, isn't functional programming just a band-aid over programmers making mistakes?
 For that matter, why use a high-level language at all, if languages aren't the correct place to prevent errors?
 If only programmers were more careful, we could all just write machine code directly!